-In accordance with the FTC, Quill Café would like to disclose that the reviewer received a review copy of this title through NetGalley.
+In accordance with the FTC, Quill Café would like to disclose that the reviewer purchased this book.
 The opinions expressed are hers alone and no monetary compensation was offered to her by the author or publisher.
-Cover art is copyright of Carolrhoda Books and is used solely as an aide to the review.
+Cover art is copyright of Bantam and is used solely as an aide to the review.